petalframework/petal_components/README.md

 ## Install

-For Petal to work you simply need Tailwind CSS and Alpine JS installed along with with some Tailwind configuration.
+For Petal to work you simply need Tailwind CSS installed along with some Tailwind configuration.
+Alpine JS is optionally needed if you intend to use Dropdowns outside of a live environment.

 ### Existing projects